cjrj/instagram-bs-feed/README.md

 The Instagram Photo Feed with Bootstrap
 By: Carlos J Rivas J

-Replicating the Instagram photo feed with Bootstrap.
+Replicating the Instagram photo feed with Bootstrap.q